Workplace Based Assessment (WBA) Program

 - Completion of a minimum of 20 weeks employment as a Medical Officer at Caboolture Hospital

-- Two (2) satisfactory end term assessments from the employment period at Caboolture Hospital
+- Two (2) satisfactory End of Term Assessments from Caboolture Hospital

-- Letter of recommendation from the Director of Clinical Training
+- Recommendation from the Director of Clinical Training

 Applicants who have already enrolled for the AMC 2 Clinical Exam